tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

   * Advanced execution settings (set nocount, set noexec, etc.)
   * Results to Grid, Text, or File

-That&#8217;s all that I can think of for now.
-If you&#8217;ve got any tips or tricks, or a favorite person that you follow, please share it in the comments below, or even write your own blog and link us to it.
+That's all that I can think of for now.
+If you've got any tips or tricks, or a favorite person that you follow, please share it in the comments below, or even write your own blog and link us to it.

  [1]: /wp-content/uploads/blogs/DataMgmt/thirster42/DevTT/devtt1.png "scripting select to"
  [2]: /wp-content/uploads/blogs/DataMgmt/thirster42/DevTT/devtt2.png "premade excel spreadsheet"